kpilszak/algorithms-implementation/README.md

 Binary search works on the principle of divide and conquer.
 In this technique, a solution is found by dividing the input on some smaller set using some rules.
 In a binary search algorithm, you first find the middle element of the array and compare that with the number you are searching.
 If it's equal then you return true or index of that number and your binary search is complete but if it doesn't match then you divide the array in two-part based upon whether the middle element is greater than or less than the key value, which you are searching.
 If the key(target value) is greater than the middle element than search values in the second half of the array because the array is sorted in increasing order.
 Similarly, if the key is lower than the middle element it means it's in the first part of the array.
+In the examples there are two ways of implementing Binary Search Algorithm - using recursion and without recursion.
 2. Linear search Algorithm - used to search an element in an array.
 The time complexity of this algorithm is O(n).
 In this technique, a solution is found by iterating over the array and comparing each element with target element to see if they are equal.